-- 71. For a Court without its own enforcement powers, ensuring a proper enforcement of Chapter 9 of the Rome Statute and strengthening further cooperation support for investigations and prosecutions, as well as general diplomatic support for the Office's mandate, remains crucial. - 72.
-The Office will continue to facilitate cooperation in relation to its preliminary examinations, investigations and trials in two ways: - 1. by ensuring that there is strategic and operational advice and cooperation support available to the integrated teams.
-This includes effectively making and following-up on requests for assistance, galvanizing efforts in cooperation with other actors for the arrest and surrender of individuals sought by the ICC, and maintaining general cooperation; and - 2. by consolidating and further expanding the Office's network of general and operational focal points and judicial actors, and streamlining and standardising processes and interactions with partners (States, international and regional organisations, NGOs). - 73.
-The Office will also continue to engage with stakeholders to further increase understanding about its work and mandate, and to ensure continued general and diplomatic support. - 74.
+- 78. For a Court without its own enforcement powers, ensuring a proper enforcement of Chapter 9 of the Rome Statute and strengthening further cooperation support for investigations and prosecutions, as well as general diplomatic support for the Office's mandate, remains crucial. - 79.
+The Office needs cooperation from a wide range of partners if it is to succeed in its mandate.
+States, civil society, (international) organisations, the affected communities, individual holding information or evidence all contribute to the Office's work. - 80.
+The Office will continue to facilitate cooperation in relation to its preliminary examinations, investigations and trials in three ways: - 1. by ensuring that there is strategic and operational advice and cooperation support available to the integrated teams.
+This includes effectively making and following-up on requests for assistance, galvanising efforts in cooperation with other actors for the arrest and surrender of individuals sought by the ICC, and maintaining general cooperation; - by consolidating and further expanding the Office's network of general and operational focal points and judicial actors, and streamlining and standardising processes and interactions with partners (States, international and regional organisations, and NGOs); - 3. by continuing and increasing its efforts to communicate, in particular to engage meaningfully with affected communities, to enhance our understanding of their expectations and concerns, and their understanding of the Office's possibilities, limits and decisions throughout all phases of its activities. - 81.
+The Office will also continue to engage with stakeholders to further increase understanding about its work and mandate, and to ensure continued general and diplomatic support. - 82.
 From a strategic point of view, it is necessary to address both the need for situation-related cooperation in support of investigations and prosecutions, but also the general diplomatic and political support towards the Office and its mandate.
 This is even more important given the increasingly challenging political climate in which the Court operates by virtue of its mandate.
 For this purpose, the Office will engage, in coordination with the other Court organs as appropriate, with States, regional and international organisations, NGOs, and (other) networks to further increase understanding of the Office's work and mandate, and to ensure continued general and diplomatic support for the mandate, activities and resource requirements of the Office from relevant stakeholders.

-- Implement cooperation plans for the critical support needed for the Office's investigations; - Expand network of operational focal points towards its three partners States, international and regional organisations, and NGOs; - Implement communication to stakeholders.
+- Implement cooperation plans for the critical support needed for the Office's investigations and prosecutions; - Expand network of operational focal points towards its three partners States, international and regional organisations, and NGOs; - Implement communication to stakeholders, in particular to the affected communities.